cmayron/Legal-Calculus/README.md

 Recommended Workflow

-LCES does not begin by browsing folders.
+LCES Legal Calculus Educational System does not begin by browsing folders.
 It begins with the issue.

 Start with:
 	•	the issue